madiodio/personal-goals/README.md

 # Other Things I'll willing To Do This year:

 - [ ] Read my entire react-native courses
-- [ ] Read at least 3 Books by the end of Dec. 😅
+- [ ] Read at least 3 Books by the end of Dec.
 - [ ] ...

-# Things I should be focusing on:
+# Things I have to sort out:

-- [ ] Sleep less 🤔
+- [ ] Sleep less
 - [ ] ...